I’m delighted to introduce to you a brand new Campaign “Hold My Hand” to raise awareness for Blood Cancer.

 Vases or old jam jars of various heights.

-Place two bales lengthways, side by side.
+Place two bales lengthwise, side by side.

 Place two further bales, in front of the first two, in order to form a rectangle.